 Following the Blackfish release, Sea World suffered a $15.9 million loss, which CEO James Atchison attributed in part to high-ticket prices and poor weather.

-Overall attendance at SeaWorld parks was down 5.2 percent and profits were down 28 percent over the quarter.
+Overall attendance at SeaWorld parks was down 5.2 percent and profits were down 28 percent over the same? quarter.
 Stock price nosedived and was down 50 percent from the prior year.
 In relation to a potential securities claim on behalf of Sea World investors, Sea World "acknowledged for the first time the negative publicity may have had a hit and may have been why the attendance has been flat for now and the past quarters."
 In September 2014, a class action lawsuit was filed claiming that Sea World misled investors by not attributing the decline in business to Blackfish.

-The Blue World Project announced in August 2015 by Sea World will almost double the orca’s current 7 million gallon habitats.
+The Blue World Project announced for?
+August 2015 by Sea World will almost double the orca’s current 7 million gallon habitats.
 It also pledged $10 million in matching funds for orca research.

 Problem/Opportunity